Fiat: Asia

-Fiat's presence in the Chinese market is limited compared to its European, Japanese, Korean, and American rivals.
-At the beginning of 2012, Fiat was only importing Fiat Bravo and Fiat 500 model.
-However, in 2012 Fiat and GAC opened a joint venture plant to produce the first Fiat vehicle specifically developed for the Chinese market ever: the Fiat Viaggio, a compact car derived from another Fiat model, the Dodge Dart (in turn derived from another Fiat car, the Alfa Romeo Giulietta).
+FIAT's presence in the Chinese market is limited compared to its European, Japanese, Korean, and American rivals.
+At the beginning of 2012, FIAT was only importing FIAT Bravo and FIAT 500 models.
+However, in 2012 FIAT and GAC opened a joint venture plant to produce the first FIAT vehicle specifically developed for the Chinese market ever: the FIAT Viaggio, a compact car derived from another FIAT model, the Dodge Dart (in turn derived from another FIAT car, the Alfa Romeo Giulietta).

-Fiat currently offers Japanese consumers the 500 in both coupe and convertible body styles, and the Panda.

-Fiat was present in the Indian market from 1948 until 2019.
+FIAT currently offers Japanese consumers the 500 in both coupe and convertible body styles, and the Panda.
+FIAT was present in the Indian market from 1948 until 2019.
 They were last operating in a joint venture with Tata Motors before going solo in 2012.